12 Ways to Build Strong ADHD Families

 1. Educate the family.

-Many problems will take care of themselves if all family members know the facts about ADHD and understand what’s going on.
+Many problems will take care of themselves if all family members know the facts about attention deficit disorder (ADHD or ADD) and understand what’s going on.
 Listen to everyone’s questions, and make sure they all get answered.
-Let in extended family members, too.
+Let in extended family members to ADHD relationships, too.
 The more they know, the more help they will be.

 2. Make it clear that ADHD is nobody’s fault.